 Appellate Panel members will be appointed by the Vice President for Student Affairs, or designee, and will be trained annually by the Office of Community Standards.
-The Appellate Panel will be made up of senior-level administrators and academic leaders who represent the Division of Student Affairs and the Office of the Provost.
+The Appellate Panel will be made up of administrators and academic leaders who represent the Division of Student Affairs and the Office of the Provost.
+In non-Equity cases, the Appellate Panel may also include one appointed student panelist.
 Three members of the Appellate Panel must be involved in each appeal decision, and decisions are made by a majority vote.
 In times of exigent circumstances, a conduct administrator or panel member who has had no previous involvement in the case can be assigned by the OCS to fill in for a member of the Appellate Panel to ensure expediency of the decision.
 The Director of Community Standards or designee will be privy to all Appellate Panel discussions to ensure compliance with the UHAS procedures.